ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 # Rates by Province/State

-We can normalize our data by demographic information at different administrative levels (eg. Province, Municipality)

-Police Killing Rates vary by administrative divisions, e.g. (State/Province)
-* If we want to classify rates, the first step is to look at a histograms.
-* A Histogram shows us the frequency distribution of a given variable
-    * Data is grouped into a set of bins and counted
+We can normalize our data by demographic information at different administrative levels (eg. Province, Municipality) because PKR varries by administrative divisions.
+If we want to classify rates, the first step is to look at a histograms.
+A Histogram shows us the frequency distribution of a given variable.
+Data is grouped into a set of bins and counted

 <div style="overflow: hidden;